 Registration refused for vehicles fitted with defective Takata airbags

 Following all reasonable attempts by a manufacturer to contact a vehicle owner, vehicles with an outstanding recall notice will be referred to the Department for Infrastructure and Transport for further action.

 Notification will then be issued to vehicle owners by the department giving them 30 days to provide evidence that they have had their vehicle’s defective Takata airbag replaced.

 If no response is received within the 30 days, a Safety Recall Incident will be placed against the vehicle record.
 This will prevent registration-related transactions, including renewals and new owner registrations.

-Under no circumstances will a Safety Recall Incident be lifted, unless suitable evidence is provided confirming the vehicle’s defective Takata airbag has been replaced.
+A Safety Recall Incident will only be lifted if suitable evidence is provided confirming the vehicle’s defective Takata airbag has been replaced.